 But what’s really cool is LearnDash’s Zapier integration.
 If you’re not familiar, Zapier is a tool that helps you connect to a range of other apps.

-Through LearnDash's triggers and Zapier, you can automatically do stuff like:
+Through LearnDash’s triggers and Zapier, you can automatically do stuff such as:

 - Add a user to a specific segment in your email marketing service as soon as they enroll in a course